mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 <a href="https://seisscoped.org/"><img src="https://seisscoped.org/images/scoped_logo.jpg" alt="scoped" width="50" /></a>

-# The jupyter notebook and data for the 2024 SCOPED workshop
+# The jupyter notebook and data for the 2024 SCOPED workshop, SPECFEM3D_GLOBE session

 ![kernel](img/kernel.png)

 This repository contains the jupyter notebook and data for the 2024 SCOPED workshop.
 Below is a brief description of the files in this repository:

-- `data_processing_and_run_fwi_demo.ipynb`: A jupyter notebook that demonstrates how to process the data and run the FWI demo.
+- `data_processing_and_kernel_comp.ipynb`: A jupyter notebook that demonstrates how to process the data and run a kernel computation.
-- `data`: the data for the FWI demo, which will be downloaded after running the notebook.
+- `data`: the data for the demo, which will be downloaded in the notebook.
-- `quakeml`: the QuakeML files for the FWI, which will be created after running the notebook.
+- `quakeml`: the QuakeML files, which will be created after running the notebook.
 - `simulation`: a directory where we run forward/adjoint simulations with Specfem3D_globe.
 The essential files will be created here after running the notebook.
 - `img`: images used in the notebook and README.md.
 - `shakemov_syn`: the synthetic waveform data downloaded from the ShakeMovie website.